Third Party Logistics - Definition

-Third-party Logistics describes an approach that organizations or companies use in the easy distribution and provision of services.
+Third-party Logistics, also called 3PL or TPL, describes an approach that organizations or companies use in the distribution and provision of services.
 This approach entails the use of a third-party company in the distribution of goods and services to the desired clients.
-Third-party Logistics is also called 3PL or TPL, this basically means outsourcing, it is a situation a external party (Third-party) handles procurement and distribution for a company.
-This aids fulfilment of services and satisfaction of clients.
+An external party (third-party) handles procurement and distribution for a company.

 A Little More on What is Third Party Logistics

-There are also times when third-party logistics providers go beyond providing logistics for their clients, they also augment other value-added services that are crucial for supply chain management.
-However, a third-party logistics provider that integrates transportation, warehousing and value-added services is fit to be called a third-party supply chain management provider (3PSCM) or supply chain management service provider (SCMSP).
+A third-party logistics provider that integrates transportation, warehousing and value-added services is called a third-party supply chain management provider (3PSCM) or supply chain management service provider (SCMSP).

 - Third-party logistics saves time and cost.